galasa-dev/githubapp-copyright/README.md

 That lets the copyright application authenticate with github, so it can do things like ask for the file content of a file which is mentioned in a pull request.

+## Deploying

 The key.pem file should be supplied to any deployment as a secret.